marina-lab/docker-registry-lab/README.rst

 To tie the Registry to Riak, a dockerized Consul is deployed.

+Nginx fronts the Registry, proxying requests using Consul as a DNS resolver.

 A separate playbook is included to launch a new instance (droplet) on Digital Ocean (DO) with Centos 7.